 La Jolla has seven continuous miles of coastline, so it comes as no surprise that many…

 As summer approaches and “June Gloom” finally dissipates, it’s definitely time to start getting outside and making the most of it!
 Besides beach bonfires, kayaking, snorkeling, hiking, and other outdoor activities, one of our favorite things to do outside in the summer is have a picnic in La Jolla.
-There are plenty of great spots to cozy up and watch the waves while you chow down on yummy snacks and sandwiches!
+And while you could always opt for the ‘picnic on the beach’ style, there are plenty of other great spots to cozy up on the grass and watch the waves while you chow down on yummy snacks and sandwiches!
 Here’s our roundup of the best picnic spots right here in La Jolla.